BombShellReaper/Dragonwilds-Linux-Server/README.md

 - Basic knowledge of terminal commands
 - Your RuneScape: Dragonwilds **Player ID** (Owner ID) — found in-game at the bottom of the Settings menu.
 The server will not start without it.

+> [!CAUTION]
-> **Caution:** Directory structures and ports may differ based on your hardware configuration, network setup, and game version.
-Where I flag something below as unverified, confirm it against your own install before relying on it.
+> Directory structures and ports may differ based on your hardware configuration, network setup, and game version.

 ---